LHJE/viewing_party/README.md

 # Viewing Party
 Viewing party is an application in which users can explore movie options and create a viewing party event for the user and friend's.

+This is the base repo for the [viewing party project](https://backend.turing.io/module3/projects/viewing_party) used for Turing's Backend Module 3.

+See this app deployed on [Heroko here](https://viewing-party-lhje.herokuapp.com/)

 # About this Project